la2050/challenge/_2021/connect/commutelax-los-angeles-world-airports.md

   and used to calculate environmental impacts and track the success of the program.
 Our short-term goal in the first year is to bring awareness of the program to employees and guide them to alternative commute options.
 Our long-term goal is to reduce employee trips to the airport by 20 percent.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '50000' Describe how Los Angeles County will be different if your work is successful.: >- Historically, the perennial joke in Los Angeles is that the greatest act of friendship is to pick someone up at LAX.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '50000' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '260696' Describe how Los Angeles County will be different if your work is successful.: >- Historically, the perennial joke in Los Angeles is that the greatest act of friendship is to pick someone up at LAX.
 Imagine making that drive every